BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 - Balsamiq - This was used to create the wireframes in the design phase
 - Heroku - This was chosen to host the website app for deployment.
 - Coverage - This reporting tool was installed and used to produce reports showing how much of the apps had been tested
-- Cloudinary - Cloudinary storage was set up and used for storing website images
 - Postgres - This Relational Datatabase was used to handle the data storage
+- Stripe - This is used to handle payments via the online store
+- AWS S3 Bucket - This is used as storage for all static and media files

 ### Libraries and resources
 - Bootstrap 5.0 (https://getbootstrap.com/docs/5.0)